TeamWaggles/Jenkins_Install_Bionic/README.md

 * (d) Install the latest jenkins package, if necessary.
 * (e) Modify the Jenkins port to 8000 from 8080, as required
 * (f) Restarts Jenkins service
+* (g) vagrant ssh
-* (g) Ensure that Jenkins service is running on the VM
+* (h) Ensure that Jenkins service is running on the VM
+* (i) Run "ps -ef | grep Jenkins" within the VM to see that Jenkins services are running and that port 8000 is used

 ## Questions